Social media and blogs offer ways to engage with internal and external audiences, express ideas and disseminate information.

 Private messages, tags and reposts It’s important to monitor all the different ways that users reach out to you via social media, beyond just comments on a Facebook or blog post.
 When someone mentions you on Facebook or Twitter or tags you in a photo, repost for your followers to see!
 If someone private messages you, respond to them in a timely fashion.

 Deleting comments and posts As a rule, the College does not remove comments or posts, even if negative, unless the content is racist, threatening, bullying, vulgar, illegal, an advertisement or otherwise found to be highly questionable.
-When in doubt, contact your supervisor, Vice President or the Office of Marketing + Communications.
+When in doubt, contact your supervisor, Vice President or the Office of Marketing and Communications.

 Inaccurate or negative comments Inaccurate and negative comments should be responded to quickly and cordially.
 While they can be frustrating, they actually open the doors for dialogue and allow us to educate others.
 You’ll also find that your community of followers will often “police” comments on their own, responding to the inaccurate or negative with their own positive statements.